onnx/onnx/docs/Operators.md

 ### <a name="Update"></a><a name="update">**Update**</a>

-  Assign the input value (denoted by X) to its output (denoted by Y).
-Notice that this operator is not able to produce new variable, so Y must be created by another operator before evaluating this operator.
-One variable can only be assigned by one Update.
-When evaluating a graph, Update operators would be excluded in the beginning and evaluated in parallel after the rest of the graph are computed.
+  Copy the input value (denoted by "value") to another existing variable (denoted by "ref").
+This operator can be evaluated once both inputs are produced by other operators.

 #### Version